Source: Tavaga Research

-- Short-term investment plans are often less risky than long-term plans because we don’t have the luxuries of time and averaging out that come with it.
-It also is in line with the objective of guarding our principal in a short-term investment.
+- Short-term investment plans are often less risky than long-term plans because we don’t have the luxuries of time and averaging out that comes with it.
+It also is in line with the objective of guarding our principal in short-term investment.
 Getting too adventurous would jeopardise it.

 - To ensure our principal is intact in the short term, we should rule out risky or volatile instruments, no matter the likely returns.
 It would be best to avoid company stocks and funds exposed to the market cycle.